Ireland's Western Way

 - Luggage transfer

-- Transfers and ferry crossings according to programme
+- Transfers and ferry crossings according to program

 - Carefully elaborated route description